HGH and Health Conditions

 Here is an article I wrote about HGH and Diabetes.
 The article speaks about HGH and IGF-1 and their effect on diabetes.

-We have had diabetic clients report improvements while taking our homeopathic HGH products.
+We have had diabetic clients report improvements while taking our homeopathic HGH supplements.
 That being said, diabetics taking any type of HGH therapy should monitor their glucose levels and notify their doctor of any changes.
 If one takes HGH while taking insulin or a diabetic medication it may be that their need for medication may change, and so the patient's doctor would need to adjust the medication dose.

 Taking Our HGH Product After Pituitary Surgery